teamame/.github/profile/README.md

 We're working on:
 - AmeOS Panamint, our linux distribution that completely redefines the desktop experience and soon...
-- AmeOS for Android, the first ever lightest custom ROM created
+- AmeOS for Android, a custom ROM that balances design and customization